lakes26/ranker/README.md

 The program prints two random elemetns to standard out and promts a response from stdin.

 Valid responses are:
-    '1' or '2' indicating your prefered element from the 2 given or
+    '1' or '2' indicating your prefered element from the 2 given\n
-    's' indicating "save"
+    's' indicating "save"\n
-    or
     'q' indicating "quit"

 on "save" the program will promt the user for a file in which to save the results.
 If the file does not exist, one will be created if possible.